Oye Owolewa: Shadow Representative

-In 2018, Oye was elected a D.C.
-Advisory Neighborhood Commission for Ward 8, District 8E.
+In the November 2020 election, Owolewa was elected Shadow Representative for the District of Columbia.

-In May 2018, the Capital Stonewall Democrats endorsed Oye Owolewa as the District's shadow U.S. representative with 66.1% of the vote on the first ballot.

 In 2020, a special thanksgiving prayer was held on Sunday in honor of Owolewa after being elected as the U.S. Shadow Member for Columbia District by members of his family in Omu-Aran, Kwara State, Nigeria.
 The prayer, which was led by the Chief Imam of Omu Aran, took place at the Owolewa family compound, in Igangu, Omu Aran, headquarters of Irepodun local government area of Kwara State.

-In August 2021, Oye called out Sen. Joe Manchin for his lack of supporting DC statehood legislatively.
+In August 2021, Owolewa criticized U.S. Senator Joe Manchin for his lack of support for D.C statehood legislation.

-In May 2022, in a straw poll conducted as opposed to endorsements, Oye was able to ganner 35.8% of the vote.